 This is a Federal Loan not based on need that is available to U.S. citizens and permanent residents of the U.S. only.
-This loan has a fixed interest rate of 4.3%.
+Information regarding current interest rates and loan fees can be found on the HGSE Financial Aid website.
 Borrowers may defer payment during the in-school period and for six months after ceasing to be enrolled as at least as a half-time student, however interest starts to accrue once the loan has been disbursed.
 Students must complete the financial aid application process to be considered for this loan.
 Students may borrow up to a maximum of \$20,500 per year.
-An approximate 1.05% origination fee is deducted from the total proceeds of the loan (note that this amount is subject to change mid-year due to Congressional sequestration).